sderose/ragnarok/Dominus/DOC/ReferenceManual.md

     ** additional tree operations such as leftmost and rightmost descendants, non-sibling previous/next, etc.

+* Character-set aware: SGML (with optional settings), XML, and HTML (in various versions), have slightly different definitions for case-ignoring and definition of whitespace and names.
+None of them directly support Unicode normalization (for example, you can't set any of them up in a standard way to handle tags like "fieldset" if the "fi" is a ligature, or countless other cases.
+Probably such cases "should" not happen -- but with auto-correct and many layers of text processing and conversion, they do.
+If you want, you can turn on Unicode normalization as well as case-folding (though this may not yet work in every corner of the API -- it hasn't been a testing priority).

 * Extensible -- the parser is handcrafted recursive descent, with specific Python methods directly corresponding to XML concepts.
 Extensions typically sit inside one such method each, under one "if" to test if they are active.
-It's really easy to experiment, and with the test suite you're likely to catch it if something breaks.
+It's really easy to experiment, and with the test suite you're likely to catch it if something breaks. even [] support for elements provides a way to register new filter syntaxes, with a prefix scheme so that many can be supported at once (like URL or XPointer schemes).

-* Provides many separately-choosable extensions.
-All of them that affect what/how XML is parsed (as opposed, say, to added optional arguments to methods), are off by default.
+* Conforming by default -- basedom provides many separately-choosable extensions, but ones that affect what/how XML is parsed (as opposed, say, to added optional arguments to methods), are off by default.
-So unless you specifically turn them on the package follows all the normal rules.
-The mechanism for turning them on goes inside the document and ensures that an unaware XML processor will find a WF error and stop (rather than incorrectly processing a document that uses extensions).
+So unless you specifically turn them on the package follows all the normal rules, things should be just as you'd expect.
+The mechanism for turning them on goes inside the document (specifically, inside the XML declaration) so that an unaware XML processor will find a WF error and stop rather than incorrectly processing a document that uses extensions.
+If other tools want to support one or more of the extensions (á la carte), they can recognize the setting(s) in the XML declaration and interoperate, without messing up their handling of unextended data.

+* Helpful -- Exception messages display offending values or types, and often say what values or types are expected.
+I think this saves time, whether the problem is in my code or the user's.

 ===Extensions related to attributes===